-In this paper we mainly focus on the deployment problem of the microservice-based applications with the constraints of application average response time and server resources.
+In this paper, we mainly focus on the deployment problem of the microservice-based applications with the constraints of application average response time and server resources.
 The main contributions of this paper are:

-- 1 We highlight the advantages of using MEC architecture in improving the performance of applications. - 2 We consider the cooperation of edge servers and the core server in MEC service provisioning systems based on MEC paradigm, and model the application with a composition of microservices.
-Based on this, we translate the application deployment problem to the problem of deploying heterogeneous microservice instances. - 3 We consider the constraints of resource limitations of edge servers, the business logic of applications as well as the average response time of applications, and then propose an approach to generate appropriate deployment schemes with minimum cost under the on-demand billing model. - 4 We conduct a series of experiments to evaluate performance of the generated deployment schemes and show the improvement comparing with other existing baselines.
+- We highlight the advantages of using MEC architec-1 ture to improve the performance of applications. - We consider the cooperation of edge servers and the 2 core server in MEC service provisioning systems based on the MEC paradigm, and model the application with a composition of microservices.
+Based on this, we translate the application deployment problem to the problem of deploying heterogeneous microservice instances. - 3 We consider the constraints of resource limitations of edge servers, the business logic of applications as well as the average response time of applications, and then propose an approach to generate appropriate deployment schemes with minimum cost under the on-demand billing model. - We conduct a series of experiments to evaluate the performance of the generated deployment schemes and show the improvement compared with other existing baselines.